-We were incorporated under the laws of the State of Nevada on October 8, 1998 with authorized common stock of 500,000,000 shares at \$0.001 par value.
+We were incorporated under the laws of the State of Nevada on October 8, 1998 with authorized common stock of 200,000,000 shares at \$0.001 par value.
 On September 13, 2002, 50,000,000 shares of preferred stock with a par value of \$0.001 were authorized by the shareholders.
 There are no preferred shares issued and the terms have not been determined.
 Our executive offices are located in Seattle, Washington.

-The following summarizes our plans for our ChromaIDTM technology, which is expected to provide the majority of net revenues in future years.
+The following summarizes our plans for our ChromaIDTM technology.
+Based on our expenditures on this technology, the management effort and the Sumitomo Precision Products Co., Ltd relationship, we expect our ChromaIDTM technology to provide the majority of net revenues in future years from product sales, licenses, royalties and other revenue streams as discussed in the Business section.
 TransTech currently provides the majority of our net revenues.
-There is no government regulation to our business at this time.
+There is no government regulation of our business at this time.